axelarias/Axe/README.md

 walking up the hill
 on a sunny day
 looking all around
-both ways to make sure im safe on my way to play basketball to bust some kids
+both directions to make sure im safe on my way to play soccer to bust some adults